FM-Ahmed/OpenFAST/README.md

 # FAST.Farm
 Functions to either read or plot FAST.Farm files.
+Made for beginner FAST.Farm users, which I am myself.

 ## Content of this repository
 ### readfile_VTK.py